 - September 14th (3-5pm NEW TIME!)- Meet at Fabrica gallery, 40 Duke Street, Brighton BN1 1AG – A discussion of our themes and events.
 This session will host visitors from the WWI themed Brighton’s Graphic War book project from QueenSpark Books, and a look at an earlier book Brighton the Graphic Novel on e-readers.

 - October 12th (2.30-4.30pm) – Meet at Fabrica gallery, 40 Duke Street, Brighton BN1 1AG – The Boys on the Plaque research group to give a presentation on soldiers from the city of Brighton and Hove to the group.

-Sessions organised in partnership with:
+Sessions were organised in partnership with:

 - Strike A Light: A local voluntary arts and heritage organisation using people’s life stories and memories to transform public and private spaces, specialising in intergenerational projects and working with people in the third age.

 - Brighton and Hove Library Services: Jubilee and Hove Libraries: Lucy Castle – Community Engagement Manager: www.brighton-hove.gov.uk/libraries.org

 - University of the Third Age (U3A) Local History Group: A learning co-operative of people no longer in full time employment.
 With over 450 members and educational, creative and social.
 Alan Cooke – Chairman of Brighton and Hove U3A and Coordinator of U3A Local History Group.